Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands: S4. Electronic structure of tb-LCK for various

-In this section, we present the band structure in tb-LCK with $\phi_{\text{LC}} = 0$, $0.8\pi$, and $\pi$, not shown in the main text in FIG.~\ref{fig:S5}.
-Here $\nu=\nu_{\nu_0}\pm n$ indicates the filling near $\nu_0$ with additional $\pm n$ electrons.
-Although the flat bands are generated in these tb-LCK from the B6 in the corresponding monolayer, they are quantum geometrically featureless, like their monolayer origin (see FIG.~\ref{fig:S3}).
-We also show the Berry curvature distributions and the Wilson loop spectra of topologically non-trivial bands in tb-LCK with $\phi_{\text{LC}}=0.2\pi$ at $\theta_c\approx3.89^\circ$ in FIG.~\ref{fig:S6}.
+values We present the band structure of tb-LCK for $\phi_{\text{LC}} values of 0$, $0.8\pi$, and $\pi$ (Fig.~\ref{fig:S5}); these results are not shown in the main text. $\nu=\nu_{\nu_0}\pm n$ indicates the filling near $\nu_0$ with additional $\pm n$ electrons.
+Although the flat bands are generated here from the band B6 of the monolayer, these flat bands are featureless from the viewpoint of quantum geometry, like the monolayer they originate from (Fig.~\ref{fig:S3}).
+Berry curvature distributions and the Wilson-loop spectra of topologically non-trivial bands in tb-LCK for $\phi_{\text{LC}}=0.2\pi$ at $\theta_c\approx3.89^\circ$ are shown in Fig.~\ref{fig:S6}.